 Cases of corporate liability are even more rare in the context of the specific theme of the monitoring round, namely, sexual abuse of children in the circle of trust.
 Legal persons may fall within the circle of trust of children in specific sectors and areas such as the education, health, social protection, judicial and law-enforcement sectors and areas relating to sport, culture and leisure activities.
 National legislations on corporate liability do not envisage specificities related to the circle of trust.
 The Lanzarote Committee encourages Parties to add, as an aggravating circumstance, in their legislation on corporate liability, the fact that a case of sexual abuse is committed in the circle of trust of a child.

-In practice, cases of sexual abuse in the circle of trust of a child are committed by individuals (natural persons) on their own behalves and not for the benefit of a legal person These cases are therefore not included in the scope of corporate liability.
+In practice, cases of sexual abuse in the circle of trust of a child are committed by individuals (natural persons) on their own behalves and not for the benefit of a legal person.These cases are therefore not included in the scope of corporate liability.
 It may however happen in very specific circumstances that an individual creates a legal entity in order to serve as a place to attract children with a view to abuse them.
 Obviously, in such a case the legal entity would be held liable.
 The Lanzarote Committee considers that the general legislation in place in the Parties is sufficient to address this type of cases.

 Legal persons could also be held liable in some cases of sexual abuse of a child commited by employees in the context of their work and abusing their position of trust, when such abuse is commited for the benefit of the legal person.
 The Lanzarote Committee is of the view that such cases could fall within the remits of Article 26 of the Lanzarote Convention if the legal person does not intervene and covers the employees’ acts for the benefit of the legal person.